netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 This document helps suppliers of software - like collection registration and management systems, or linked data publication platforms - to make their systems NDE-compliant and ready for use in the Dutch heritage sector.

-The guidelines in this document are required for any institution in the Dutch cultural sector, who receives funding through the NDE *Versnellingsprogramma* (Acceleration Program).
-Software suppliers help these organisations to meet the requirements by implementing them as features in their systems.
+The guidelines in this document are required for any institution in the Dutch cultural sector who receives funding through the NDE *Versnellingsprogramma* (Acceleration Program).
+Software suppliers help these organisations to meet these requirements by implementing them as features in their systems.

 Organisations who provide datasets or collections according to these guidelines are considered  [*Bronhouders*](https://dera.netwerkdigitaalerfgoed.nl/index.php/Rollen#Bronhouder) (Data Providers) as defined by the *Digitaal Erfgoed Referentie Architectuur* - [DERA](https://dera.netwerkdigitaalerfgoed.nl)) (Digital Heritage Reference Architecture).

-## GUIDELINES
+## Guidelines

 ### 1. Persistent Identifiers